kaaproject/kaa-rfcs/0021/README.md

 *Tenant metadata get response* message MUST be sent by repository in response to an [tenant metadata get request](#tenant-metadata-get-request).
 Repository MUST publish tenant metadata get response message to the subject provided in the NATS `replyTo` field of the request.

-Endpoint filters response message payload MUST be an Avro-encoded object with the following schema ([0021-tenant-metadata-get-response.avsc](./0021-tenant-metadata-get-response.avsc)):
+Tenant metadata get response message payload MUST be an Avro-encoded object with the following schema ([0021-tenant-metadata-get-response.avsc](./0021-tenant-metadata-get-response.avsc)):

 ```json
 {